30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 12. Admire Wat Arun (The Temple of Dawn)

-When you think of quintessential Bangkok, Wat Arun is one of the first places that comes to mind.
-This 80-meter high temple towers over the Chao Phraya River, with five main spires covered in beautiful porcelain mosaics and seashells.
+Wat Arun is an 80-meter high temple towering over the Chao Phraya River, with five main spires covered in beautiful porcelain mosaics and seashells.
 On our most recent trip here, we decided to walk up the central prang (you’re allowed partway up) to check out the views of the river and the Grand Palace on the opposite bank.
 It was well worth the climb!
-Actually visiting the temple, rather than just photographing it from a distance, is highly recommend: the level of detail is impressive.
+Actually visiting the temple, rather than just photographing it from a distance, is highly recommended: the level of detail is impressive.

 Wat Arun